TRADITIONAL MOUNTAINEERING

 Topographic maps of the backcountry work with your compass and GPS

 The following is an update of our original web page posted in 2002.
 The original page, archived below, remains a good description of the role of maps in finding your way in the backcountry.
 However, the production and distribution of useful topographic maps has evolved dramatically in the past eight years.
-And a new option becomes available.
+New options have become available.
 Here is the rest of the story.

 All topographic maps published in the United States are based on the (only) complete Federal Government aerial photographic land survey (done in the 1960s), which resulted in the 7.5 Minute Quadrangle map series of 57,000 paper maps covering all fifty states.
 The 7.5 Minute Quad topo maps of Oregon total more than 1,900 sheets.
 In the recent past, in large wooden cases, map and blueprint stores carried the complete set for their State and perhaps popular maps for nearby States.
 The United States Geographic Survey carried a complete inventory of all USGS topo maps at centers across the nation.
 Outdoor stores once carried the more popular maps for hunting, hiking and other adventures.